scribear/ScribeAR.github.io/Readme/Getting Started.md

      * All images should be stored in the public directory and referenced in the project as though they are in the same folder, i.e. simply as `./imgname.jpg`.
 * `src` directory is where 99% of the work is done. `App.tsx`, the top overarching file, lives here.
 All components are stored in `src/components` and most of the code you write is somewhere in here.

-When you push a commit, if the commit is ready to deploy to Github Pages, also run `npm run deploy` and the site at our URL will be updated within a couple minutes.

 ## Relevant Technologies

-I prefer to learn through videos so most of the links I'm posting will be videos.
-I will also post some documentation, which is useful, but imo only as a reference, not a way to learn something new.

 **ReactJS** is a JavaScript library for frontend development, but you can also think of it as a template for organizing code for a web page.
 You will want to become comfortable with JavaScript if you are not already.
 * The core idea of React is to separate code into components.
 For example, on most websites, a header is a component; a sidebar is a component; buttons can be components nested in other components, and so on.
 This is useful because it allows us to reuse code when we need the same type of components multiple times.
 It also allows us to render only one component at a time, using much less overhead than re-rendering a whole site.
 React handles component rendering automatically to optimize it for the page.
 For example, the Recognition component renders multiple times per second as it gets Speech Recognition results (because we keep updating the component's `recognition` variable).
 We don’t want the whole page to re-render every time this happens so we split it into components.